The unveiling of The Great War Remembrance Monument in the Green Park, Ballina, took place on Saturday, June 20th, 2015.

 PJ Clarke describes the memorial: “The names of the fallen are painted white to augment the colour of the granite stone and fit comfortably on the four sides.

-“And instead of just putting Ballina beside each name, I researched each of the men’s home address, which makes the Ballina First World War Memorial unique in its own way.”
+“And instead of just putting Ballina beside each name, I researched each of the men’s home addresses, which makes the Ballina First World War Memorial unique in its own way.”

 The first man to die in World War 1